uLucasFraga/restassured_for_studies/.github/pull_request_template.md

 - describe a possible comment

 **6. Review checklist:**
-- [ ] Branch name follows the pattern: number-of-task-title-of-feature
+- [ ] Branch name follows the pattern: title-of-feature
-- [ ] PR name follows the pattern: [number-of-task] title of the feature
+- [ ] PR name follows the pattern [feature] a title
 - [ ] Is the PR assigned to someone?
 - [ ] Is the PR labeled correctly?
 - [ ] Is the build green?